backdrop-contrib/imageblock/README.md

 This module provides a block type to add a simple text snippet with an image to any region in your layouts.

-Please note: this port is in an early development stage, it might not be ready for production yet.
+Image blocks are reusable.
+Images can have an alignment set (left/right/center), an image style applied, they can have a link or title...

+There's an overview page for admins to delete unused blocks.
+Using Image blocks you can create fancy landing pages or whatever your fantasy yields.

-Especially the migration path from D7 needs more testing.
+Please note: the migration path from D7 needs more testing.
+It somewhat works but needs improvement.

 ## Installation